calebrwalk5/contribot/README.md

 # contribot
 A discord bot anyone can contribute to.\
-Credits to eritislami for evobot command handler
+Credits to eritislami for evobot command handler.